-Ida Gray Nelson Rollins, the first African American Woman dentist, was born in Clarksville, Tennessee, on March 4, 1867.
+Ida Gray Nelson Rollins, the first African American female dentist, was born in Clarksville, Tennessee, on March 4, 1867.
 She became an orphan when her mother, Jennie Gray, died in her early teens.
-Rollins’ white father, whose name is not known, played no role in her childhood or education.
-After her mother’s death, Ida was raised by her aunt, Caroline Gray, who had three other children, one boy and two daughters.
+Rollins’ white father, who name is unknown, played no role in her childhood or education.
+After her mother’s death, Ida was raised by her aunt, Caroline Gray, who had three other children, one son and two daughters.

 Caroline Gray was 35, uneducated, and unable to read or write when she moved from Clarksville, Tennessee to Cincinnati, Ohio in 1867, with her four children.
 In Ohio, Gray supported the family by working as a seamstress and housing foster children.
 All the Gray children contributed to the family’s income.
 While in high school, Rollins worked as a seamstress and dressmaker and in the dental office of Jonathan and William Taft.
 Ida Gray graduated from Gaines Public High School in 1887 when she was 20 years old.